AutoMQ/automq/README.md

 ## 🍵What is AutoMQ

-AutoMQ is a cloud-native,serverless Kafka distribution that makes Kafka easily scalable ,manage-less and cost-effective.
+AutoMQ is a cloud-native,serverless reinvented Kafka that is easily scalable ,manage-less and cost-effective.

 ## 🔶Why AutoMQ